Topic of Study [For H2 and H1 History Students]:

 – How far do you agree the outbreak of the Cold War was the result of Soviet expansionist policies?

 Join our JC History Tuition and learn to analyse and answer source based case study questions on the Cold War.
-The H2 and H1 History Tuition programmes feature thematic content enrichment, essay writing and source based case study skills development.
-Get useful study notes and outlines to enhance your revision efforts to ace the GCE A Level History examinations.
+The H2 and H1 History Tuition feature online discussion and writing practices to enhance your knowledge application skills.
+Get useful study notes and clarify your doubts on the subject with the tutor.
+You can also follow our Telegram Channel to get useful updates.